 Logistical services are one of services which have considerable potential for positive interaction between the military and the civil sector, also because agents from the civil sector often can offer their services on the basis of already established supply lines or to build new ones on their basis.
 In supplying US Army, the International Security Assistance Force (ISAF) and NATO missions, involvement of agents from the civil sector is almost indispensable, not only because of the mission’s geographical location and other limitations, but also because of the number of international troops contributing nations serving Afghanistan.

 As alternative inland surface transit countries to Afghanistan could have been considered, Turkmenistan, Uzbekistan, Tajikistan and China.
-Although from geographical perspective, use of the Iranian ports and inland surface infrastructure could be feasible, use of this option is considerably limited by the political relations among the ISAF troops contributing nations, especially the USA.
+All these inland surface infrastructure could be feasible, use of this option is considerably limited by the political relations among the ISAF troops contributing nations, especially the USA.
 The border between Afghanistan and China offers only a very hardly accessible and usable inland surface infrastructure, which makes use of this route unfeasible, even before looking at broader context of this option.

 Today, Afghanistan is challenged by its radically compartmentalized terrain.
 Many parts of Afghanistan are only accessible during good weather, or the mountainous nature of much of the country makes it practically inaccessible regardless of weather.
 Government is trying to deal with this issue by the construction of a series of transportation infrastructure projects.